westland/westland.github.io/content/hobbies/Music.md

 I've played piano since I was a kid; originally classical, but more recently pop and jazz.
 For a period of time in my teens, I was playing the pipe organ.
 The picture above was taken when I was 19 (sans beard) at Wanamaker's in Philly.
 I stayed with my friend [Dennis James](https://www.atos.org/artist/dennis-james) who took me around to see the pipe organs in  New York and Philly.
 The Grand Court of the store had the largest functioning pipe organ in the world (~500 ranks).
 I played the noon store recital that day.
 The organ fell into disrepair after Wanamaker's closed, but I understand that over the past several years it has been fully restored, and they are once again using it for recitals.

-I've sat at the piano sporadically for most of my life, but more recently hve gotten back into practicing and playing.
+I've sat at the piano sporadically for most of my life, but more recently have gotten back into practicing and playing.
 For a long time I owned my grandmother's August Forster grand piano, but a few years ago while downsizing traded it for a Casio GP-500 digital piano.
 I also own a few bass guitars that I occasionally play; they sound nice, but the piano is a more complex and satisfying instrument.

 Here are some of my random keyboard doodlings